 TrimBoard is used as trim around doors and windows, at corners of structures as corner board, over the band board at the base of the first floor, as soffit or fascia near the roof line, as decoration on porches, posts and columns, as well as general exterior use on homes, apartments, and other structures.
 Made of glues, waxes and wood fibers and manufactured by ABT Building Products Corporation and Louisiana-Pacific Corporation, TrimBoard has a paper surface which appears smooth or embossed with a cedar-like texture.
 Property owners who are unsure as to whether their home or business was outfitted with this product can contact the contractor who installed the trim.

-If your property was installed with this fiberboard, and you experienced problems with wood trim, you may be able to participate in a Trim Board class action lawsuit.
 Potentially, a Trim Board class action lawsuit would provide property owners the chance to collectively file a claim in court to seek compensation for damages, including loss in resale value of the property.
-To find out if you are eligible for a Trim Board class action, contact us today for a free evaluation of your claim.